HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/configure_jaas_modules.md

 Follow these steps to enable the HCL Sample JAAS modules in your DX Compose deployment:

-1. Fetch the current configuration values from the running Helm release to ensure you preserve existing settings while adding the transient user configuration.
+1. Fetch the current configuration values from the running Helm release to ensure you preserve existing settings while adding the JAAS module configuration.
 Run the following command:

     ```sh
     helm get values dx-deployment -n dxns -o yaml -a > custom-values-all.yaml